kid-kb/HacktoberCodes/README.md

 # HacktoberCodes
 ## Codes and algos for Knowledge

-Want some important codes for CP .
-Check out here!!!
+Want some important codes for CP?
+Check them out here!!

-Languages allowed: C++.
+Languages allowed: C++